dbuscombe-usgs/doodle_labeller/README.md

 ## FAQS

 * *Why are my results poor?*
 > Some things to check: 1) the default 'fact' is set quite high to deal with really large imagery and/or small computer RAM (<< 16 GB) and/or large imagery (>8,000 pixels in any dimension).
 If your system can handle it (it probably can), set the number low in the config file e.g. `'fact': 2,` for a downsize factor of 2, and `'fact': 1,` for no downsizing.
-2) did you run `doodler_optim.py`?
-3) Increase one or both of the CRF parameters in the config file, e.g. change from the default `'compat_col': 20,` and/or `'theta_col': 20,` to something like `'compat_col': 40,` and/or `'theta_col': 40,`
+2) did you run `doodler.py` using `optim=True`?
+3) Increase one or both of the CRF parameters in the config file, e.g. change from the default `'compat_col': 120,` and/or `'theta_col': 120,` to something like `'compat_col': 140,` and/or `'theta_col': 140,`

 * *Why is my window so small?*
 > Try using a large number for `ref_im_scale` in the config file, increasing it from the default value of 0.8 to, say, 1.0 or even 1.2